 How do you know if it is sciatica?

 The key to diagnosing sciatica is a thorough history and a focused exam.
-Unfortunately, many patients expect an x-ray or MRI, and doctors, often facing time constraints, order one even though we know imaging tests don’t really help us treat early sciatica any better.
-The symptoms of sciatica are often worse with sitting or coughing, and may be accompanied by numbness or tingling in the leg.
-A physical exam can confirm that the sciatic nerve is involved, and I look for weakness or diminished reflexes in the legs that suggest that someone needs early referral to a specialist.
-(This doesn’t happen often.)
-With this information, I can make an initial diagnosis and start treatment.
+Sciatica symptoms are often worse with sitting or coughing and may be accompanied by numbness or tingling in the leg.
+A physical exam can confirm that the sciatic nerve is involved.
+If there is muscle weakness or diminished reflexes in the involved leg, an imaging test such as a back MRI can be useful and help guide a decision for early surgery.

 The good news is that for most (roughly three out of four) people, symptoms improve over a few weeks.
-Rarely, I’ll find weakness on exam, such as a foot drop, and refer for immediate surgical evaluation.
 For those not improving after six weeks, surgery is an option.
 We know surgery can speed up recovery, but by six to 12 months people who have surgery are usually doing about as well as those who decide to just give the body more time to heal on its own.
 Surgery involves removing the disc material that is affecting the nerve.
 It is generally a very safe procedure, and while complications are rare, they can happen.
-What's more, 5% to 10% of people who have surgery will not be helped by it, or may have worse pain afterwards.
+What's more, 5% to 10% of people who have surgery will not be helped by it or may have worse pain afterwards.

-- Epidural corticosteroid injections for radulopathy and spinal stenosis.
+Epidural corticosteroid injections for radiculopathy and spinal stenosis.
 Annals of Internal Medicine, September 2015.

 Adapted from a Harvard Health Blog post by Steven J. Atlas, MD, MPH